nopSolutions/nopCommerce-Docs/developer/contribute/sharing.md

 ---
-title: Sharing your plugins, themes, and language packs
+title: Sharing your plugins and themes
 author: AndreiMaz
 uid: developer/contribute/sharing
 ---
-# Sharing your plugins, themes, and language packs
+# Sharing your plugins and themes

-You can easily upload your plugin or language pack to our [Marketplace](http://www.nopcommerce.com/marketplace) directory to share it with other users.
-Just go to [My account](http://www.nopcommerce.com/customer/info) page, then "Your contributions and extensions" tab.
+You can easily upload your plugin to our [Marketplace](http://www.nopcommerce.com/marketplace) directory to share it with other users.
+Just go to [My account](http://www.nopcommerce.com/customer/info) page, then "Your extensions" tab.
 Click "Upload a new extension" button in order to upload a new extension.

 And here are some of the benefits of hosting your plugin at the [Marketplace](http://www.nopcommerce.com/marketplace) directory: